Who's behind greatwar.co.uk?

 Joanna (née Parker) began visiting the Western Front when her family was posted to NATO HQ at Mons in 1978.
 She graduated with a B.A.
 Honours degree in German from the University of Warwick and worked at the Imperial War Museum in the mid 1980s.

-In 1988 Joanna and her parents founded the battlefield tour company called Flanders Tours, which the family ran for 12 years until 2000.
+In 1988 Joanna and her parents founded the battlefield tour company called Flanders Tours, which the family ran on weekends for 12 years until 2000.
 From 1995 Joanna began research into the German Army to portray the battles from “the other side of the wire”.
 She has presented the German side of the story at numerous branch meetings and seminars for The Western Front Association and on the battlefields of the Somme, Ypres, Loos, Vimy and the Vosges.

 Joanna is responsible for compiling the content on this website, the photography, drawing the maps and compiling the Battle Study on the build up and first few hours of the Second Battle of Ypres.